shovon/hyperguard/README.md

 >
 > of or forming a single irreducible unit or component in a larger system.

 The central idea is that complex validation rules can be built from the ground up out of [atomic](https://spin.atomicobject.com/2016/01/06/defining-atomic-object/) elements.
 Schema construction will happen through the _composition_ of one or more of these "atoms".
-The Ninazu library's `Validator` is the type definition that serves as the "atom".
+The Type Guardian library's `Validator` is the type definition that serves as the "atom".

 The definition of a `Validator` is simply: